wvanraem/nucleon.amqp/docs/amqp.rst

 Note that I've drawn specific input routing keys, but routing keys do not need to be pre-declared; a message could be published with any routing key.
-Of course, the patterns must have been bound before the message is published or the message will not be routed to the corresponding.
+Of course, the patterns must have been bound before the message is published or the message will not be routed to a queue.

 Direct Exchange